shawnr/practical-javascript-2-webapps/using-api-data/project-using-api-data.md

 Notice that in addition to the URL for the API request, we have also supplied a configuration object in the `axios.get()` call.
 This configuration object only specifies `params` at the moment, but if we needed we could specify other types of configuration options (e.g. `headers`, `transformResponse` functions, etc.).
 It's critical that the `params` property names match the parameter names used by whatever API we are calling (in this case, the Datamuse API).
 Refer to the API documentation for the specific names an API uses and then use those in the `params` object when setting up `axios` requests.

 This is an example of the kind of unorthodox tool we can build by using discrete features of an API.
 There are plenty of tools and books to look up rhymes for words (we call them  "rhyming dictionaries").
 And there are tools and books to look up synonymous words (we call that a "thesaurus").
-But what we are creating here is a "rhyming thesaurus", which is a much more unusual type of tool.
+But what we are creating here is a "rhyming thesaurus" (or "Rhymesaurus"), which is a much more unusual type of tool.
 It's also the kind of cross-lookup that would be difficult to replicate in print, making it especially suitable for building as a software application.

 If we are using Postman (which we should be using) to test our API queries, we can try something like this: